tsvsys/dab-pve-templates/README.md

 changelog:

-set the PermitRootLogin to yes in /etc/ssh/sshd_config removed postfix from all images. pre-generated locale en_US.UTF-8 timezone set to Europe/Sofia (can be changed in Makefile)
+set the 'PermitRootLogin yes' in /etc/ssh/sshd_config set the 'UseDNS no' in /etc/ssh/sshd_config removed postfix from all images. pre-generated locale en_US.UTF-8 timezone set to Europe/Sofia (can be changed in Makefile)